Scar (The Lion King): The Lion King (1994)

-Years go by as Scar squanders the kingdom's resources and allows his army of hyenas to wreak havoc upon the Pride Lands, which turn barren.
-In addition, he forbids anyone from mentioning Mufasa’s name in his presence (mainly to try and get out of his shadow).
-Meanwhile, aided by his friends Nala, Timon and Pumbaa, an adult Simba returns to Pride Rock and witnesses Scar striking his mother Sarabi and confronts his uncle, who then demands that Simba admit to the pride that he killed Mufasa.
-As he prepares to throw Simba off Pride Rock, Scar whispers to Simba that he was the one who killed Mufasa, confident that the secret will die with him.
-However, this angers Simba, who leaps up and tackles Scar to the ground and forces his uncle to admit his action to the pride, initiating a battle between the pride and Scar's hyenas.
-Scar tries to escape, but is cornered by Simba on the top of Pride Rock; Scar begs for mercy and even attempts to blame his doings on the hyenas, unaware that they are listening nearby.
+Years go by as Scar squanders the kingdom's natural resources and allows the hyenas to wreak havoc upon the Pride Lands, which turn barren and starving under his tyranny.
+In addition, he forbids anyone from mentioning Mufasa's name in his presence (mainly to try and get out of his shadow).
+Meanwhile, aided by Nala and his new friends, Timon and Pumbaa, an young adult Simba returns to Pride Rock and witnesses Scar striking his mother, Sarabi, and he confronts his uncle, who then continues his deception by persuading Simba to admit to the pride that he's responsible for Mufasa's death.
+As he prepares to throw Simba off Pride Rock into a fire created by lightning, Scar whispers to Simba that he was the one who killed Mufasa, confident that the secret will die with Simba.
+Instead, this angers Simba to the point that he leaps up and tackles Scar to the ground, forcing him to confess loud and clear to the pride, initiating a battle as the pride, Timon, and Pumbaa take on the hyenas.
+Scar tries to flee but is cornered by Simba on the top of Pride Rock.
+Scar begs for mercy and even attempts to deceitfully blame his doings on the hyenas, unaware that they are listening nearby.
 Simba spares Scar on the condition that Scar permanently departs.
 Scar briefly pretends to do so, but then attacks Simba and they fight.
 Scar knocks Simba on his back, but as he lunges to deliver the killing blow, Simba kicks Scar over the cliff ledge to the base of Pride Rock.
-Scar survives but is cornered by the vengeful hyenas, who eat him alive for betraying them, ending his threat to Simba and his family for good.
+Scar survives but is met by the vengeful hyenas, who kill him for his attempted betrayal.

 The Lion King II: Simba's Pride

-Due to his death in The Lion King, Scar's appearance and presence in its sequel The Lion King II: Simba's Pride (1998) is limited.
-Upon (and despite) Scar's demise, a rivaling pride of lions known as the Outsiders decide to remain loyal to him, led by his most devoted follower, Zira.
-Zira's son Kovu is chosen to serve as Scar's heir.
-Simba banishes the Outsiders to the Outlands, and forbids his daughter Kiara from going there.
-She goes there anyway, however, and meets and befriends Kovu.
-Meanwhile, Zira trains Kovu to murder Simba, but when he becomes an adult, he has a change of heart as he begins to develop feelings for Kiara.
+Due to Scar’s death in The Lion King, his appearance and presence in the sequel The Lion King II: Simba's Pride (1998) is limited.
+Upon and despite Scar's demise, a rivaling pride of lions, known as the Outsiders, decide to remain loyal to him, led by his most devoted follower, Zira.
+Zira's son, Kovu was chosen to be Scar’s heir.
+Simba banishes the Outsiders to the Outlands and forbids his daughter, Kiara from going there.
+But she goes there anyway, and meets and befriends Kovu.
+Meanwhile, Zira trains Kovu to murder Simba, but, when he becomes an adolescent, he has a change of heart, as he begins to develop feelings for Kiara.

-Scar makes a brief cameo appearance in the film during Simba's nightmare.
-In the nightmare, Simba runs down the cliff where his father died in the stampede, attempting to rescue him.
-Scar appears, however, and then turns into Kovu and throws Simba off the cliff.
-Scar makes another cameo appearance in a pool of water, as a reflection, after Kovu is exiled from the Pridelands.
+Scar makes a brief cameo appearance in the film, during Simba's nightmare.
+In the nightmare, Simba runs down the cliff, where his father had died in the stampede, attempting to rescue him.
+But Scar appears and, then turns, into Kovu and throws Simba off the cliff.
+Scar makes another appearance, in a pool of water, as a reflection, after Kovu is exiled from the Pride Lands.